 Industrial supply companies have been slow to adopt eCommerce as a valid sales channel.
 That’s a pity because they are leaving money on the table.
 Supply giant Grainger sees 80% of their sales from their online channel.
 With the right industrial eCommerce platform, you can increase sales too.
 Here’s how industrial supplies companies can increase sales.

 Just because you sell B2B doesn’t mean your buyers aren’t shopping on the internet.
 Professional purchasing agents use the internet to research products, compare prices, evaluate features, and request quotes.
-There’s more to the internet than funny cat videos.
+There’s more to the internet than funny cat videos, so it's important to invest in online industrial marketing.

 According to Google, 89% of all B2B purchases start with an internet search.
 These searches are increasingly made by a younger and younger demographic charged with buying decision authority.